Dragonfly Drug addiction rehab center

 Overdose and death.
 There is always a potential for overdose, especially ingesting dragonFLY with other substances.
 DragonFLY is a powerful vasoconstrictor, narrowing of the veins and blood vessels, and this can become dangerous during an overdose.
 Ingesting more than the recommended dose can result in dystonia, tachycardia, hypertension, psychosis, tachypnea, seizures, hepatic or renal dysfunction, and death.

-If you’re experiencing one or more of the signs above, it’s time to find out more about how 12 Keys Rehab can help you.
+If you’re experiencing one or more of the signs above, it’s time to find out more about how 12 Keys’ Dragonfly drug addiction rehab center in Florida can help you.

 Is DragonFLY Addictive?